Updated June 2, 2023

 - 4 hours for the completion of the examination

 Advantages and Disadvantages of PMP Certification

-To everything, there are pros and cons and we can’t leave PMP far behind.
-In this section, we’ll go through a small listing of all the pros and cons of PMP.
+To everything, there are pros and cons, and we can’t leave PMP far behind.
+In this section, we’ll go through a small listing of PMP’s pros and cons.
 Here we go:

 Advantages of the PMP certification

-- A PMP certification looks really good on your resume; giving you that added benefit
+- A PMP certification looks good on your resume, giving you that added benefit.

 - It’s a certificate to give validity to your project management experience